top of page

 6. Scoutmaster/Assistant Scoutmaster schedule a Court of Honor.

 7. Parent Hint: be sure to save all rank awards, the cards, pins, certificates and all other items throughout the scout's journey.
-It will be necessary to compile a binder of their work to present during their Eagle Board of Review.
+If the scout aspires to earn the Eagle rank, they will want all these items saved for their Eagle Ceremony.

 Medical Forms and Permission Slips